 Spend time with him enjoying the things he likes to do and enjoying your relationship.
 Weep when you pray for him.
 Continue to grow in Christ and realize that Christ loves him even more than you do and will answer your prayers in due time.

 It is not a mistake that you married him and have such a heart to win him to Christ.
 The Apostle Peter admonished women to win their husbands over through submission, purity, reverence for God, and a gentle spirit (1 Peter 3:1-4).
-God loves to answer the fervent prayers of a righteous man/woman (James 5:16-18).
+God loves to answer the fervent prayers of a righteous person (James 5:16-18).
 Don't give up!
 And keep asking for prayer from some of your Christian friends who really care.

 We love praying for people!
 Send us a prayer request.